ffplayout/ffplayout/README.md

     - no GPU power is needed
     - RAM and CPU depends on video resolution, minimum 4 threads and 3GB RAM for 720p are recommend
 - python version 3.5 and up

+#### Why not more features?
+- ffplayout follows the principle: stability before features!
+- ffplayout must be able to run in containers and VMs without problems, so it should be resource-efficient and not use GPU features
+- if you have a great feature that needs to be integrated and can be done with ffmpeg - feel free to submit code
+- besides that, you can also check the [TODO](https://github.com/ffplayout/ffplayout-engine/projects/1) to see if more is planned

 JSON Playlist Example
 -----